WestconSamaDevTeam/sama_api_client/README.md

 Remember to replace 'your_automation_secret', 'your_checkmk_server', 'your_site', and the API endpoint with your specific values.
 It's important to note that Bearer authentication is the recommended method for scripts and takes precedence over other authentication methods.
 Ensure that you use HTTPS for secure transmission of credentials.

-## SAMA API Client core - API class initialization
+## REST API Client core - API class initialization

 From the previous chapter we learned how to authenticate with the Check Mk API, now we set up our SAMA API client class initialization with some the key components needed for this.